- Clinical science

 - Subcutaneous nodules

-- Centrifugally expanding pink or light red rash; with a well-defined outer border (erythema marginatum → marginated rash) and central clearing.
+Erythema marginatum: centrifugally expanding pink or light red rash with a well-defined outer border and central clearing.

 - Location: The trunk and limbs are affected; the face is spared.
 May rapidly appear and disappear at different locations.

-- Interpretation: two major OR one major plus two minor criteria are required for diagnosis.
+Two major criteria or one major plus two minor criteria or three minor criteria are required for diagnosis.

 - General measures: bedrest (especially important in patients with carditis)